ptsteadman/notebook/stories/feyerabend.md

 At lunch in the cafeteria, Addison explained the obvious: it was Feyerabend's job to develop a useful set of symbol groundings for the qualia, so that they could be used as a language, a direct semantic communication channel between the computer and brain.
-The first Computer Brain Interface language.

 "I'd love to tell you that this will just be a prototype, but my feeling is that whatever you develop, it will be widely adopted.
 I think you should try to create a system with strong conceptual clarity and extensibility.
 Does that make sense to you?"

+"Yes."

 <hr>

-The first thing Feyerabend developed was a set of qualia that could be used to describe the formal structure of a language: words related to grammar, syntax, and morphology.
+The first thing Feyerabend developed was a set of qualia that could be used to describe the formal structure of any language: words related to grammar, syntax, and morphology.
 A remote team of programmers helped her develop a training program, a virtual assistant that taught users to associate specific qualia with the concepts that Feyerabend chose.

 Feyerabend was then able to partially describe her plans for the qualia language using qualia.
-After spending a few hours in the MRI tube with the training program, the other researchers could rapidly recieve a concise outline of updates to Feyerabend's language.
+After spending a few hours in the MRI tube with the training program, the other researchers could rapidly recieve a concise, up-to-date outline of Feyerabend's language, in the form of a stream of qualia.

 Feyerabend limited herself to nine hour workdays.
 She spent most of her time inside of the MRI machine, thinking, and vocally telling the computer to store